About Wrights

 Economy & Demographics

 The economy of Wrights, Illinois, is heavily influenced by the surrounding agricultural landscape.
 Many residents are employed in the farming industry, either as landowners, farm workers, or in related agricultural businesses.
-The town also serves as a hub for local food production, with several small-scale food processors and distributors operating within the community.
-Additionally, Wrights is home to a number of small, locally-owned businesses, such as retail shops, restaurants, and service providers, catering to the needs of the local population and nearby rural communities.
+The town also is a hub for local food production, with several small-scale food processors and distributors operating within the community.
+Wrights is home to a number of small, locally-owned businesses, such as retail shops, restaurants, and service providers, catering to the needs of the local population and nearby rural communities.

 The community's tranquil setting and proximity to natural attractions also make it a popular destination for tourists and outdoor enthusiasts, contributing to the local economy through hospitality and recreation-based industries.